prawnsgamers/prawnsgamers.github.io/kalamala/Play.md

 We're currently working on a way to let you play Kalamala, both as an app and on this very webpage.
 Check back later, or take a look at our [Blog](/blog/) to see if there has been any news regarding progress.

 At the moment, we have an unfinished online version written.
-Dubbed the "proto-game" by its creator (despite the fact that it by no means represents any version of Kalamala as it was when it was in development) is avaliable to [play](/kalamala/proto/) on our site, even though it does leave out the concept of groups: one of the most impostant elements of the game.
+Dubbed the "proto-game" by its creator (despite the fact that it by no means represents any version of Kalamala as it was when it was in development) is available to [play](/kalamala/proto/) on our site, even though it does leave out the concept of groups: one of the most important elements of the game.